 - The Ace: Jake.

 - Adult Fear: Cody's kidnapping is more impactful than Penny's, since unlike orphan Penny, Cody has a mother.
-One powerful scene shows his house while his mother cries "Cody!"
+One powerful scene shows his house while his mother cries "Cody!" while another scene shows her being notified of his supposed death.

 - Airplane Arms: Cody doing a Marahute impression.